SherryZhang-edu/ADS310_SamplePage/README.md

 ## Reference

-Roser, M. (2014).
+Roser, M. (accessed 2026).
 “The global decline of the fertility rate.” *Our World in Data*.

 https://ourworldindata.org/global-decline-fertility-rate